tasharen/ngui/Assets/NGUI/ReadMe - 2.7.0.txt

 - FIX: Panel tool will now update itself on object selection.

 1.33:
-- NEW: UICheckbox now has a configurable function to call.
+- NEW: UIToggle now has a configurable function to call.
-- NEW: UICheckbox now has an animation parameter it can trigger when checked/unchecked.
+- NEW: UIToggle now has an animation parameter it can trigger when checked/unchecked.
 - NEW: You can now play remote animations via UIButtonPlayAnimations.
 - NEW: Tweener now sends out notifications when it finishes.
 - NEW: Tweener now has a 'group' parameter that can be used to only enable/disable only certain tweens on the same object.